shafik/shafik.github.io/_posts/2023-08-29-auto-auto-auto.md

 ## Layer 3

 Now we can add the final layer which gets us to the original code the question was about.
-All we are doing is adding another funcition pointer layer.
+All we are doing is adding another function pointer layer.
 We will again use a stepping stone type, in this case `T4`:

 ```cpp
 // We have seen this previously